Securing A Vital Elephant Corridor in Kerala

 Why is this project so important?

-The elephant habitats of Brahmagiri – Nilgiris – Eastern Ghats support at least 6,500 elephants, or approximately 17 percent of the global population of Asian elephants.
+The Brahmagiri – Nilgiris – Eastern Ghats region supports almost 6,000 elephants, or approximately 13% of the global population of Asian elephants.
+This project forms part of that region.
 The landscape is also home to diverse range of flora and fauna, many of them being endemic to this region.
 However, the landscape is also dominated by a large human population which through the expansion of settlements, agriculture and indiscriminate economic growth has resulted in degradation and fragmentation of the habitat.

 Project partner: Wildlife Trust of India